 Hey road trippers!
 Time to prepare for another season of open windows, impromptu picnics, roadside attractions, and curated Spotify playlists.
 As you can imagine, road trip season is an institution around here, and we’ve got a whole lot of adventures planned for our tiny car this year.
 Before we start gallivanting around the USA, I wanted to share some of our favorite road trip essentials with you — products that have made our lives easier and more fun on the road less traveled.

-These road trip essentials make awesome gifts for families who love the outdoors.
+These road trip essentials make awesome gifts for families who love to travel and love the outdoors.
 Here they are, in no particular order.